 - evidence of maturity, motivation and adaptability to a different cultural environment

 Students may enroll in a formal academic study abroad program sponsored by the University of Iowa or by another accredited US university or exchange organization, or may enroll directly in a foreign university.
 Students who meet the requirements listed above are encouraged to apply for this scholarship.
-The application packet includes the application form, two essays (Statement of Proposed Study and Personal Statement (each 750 words or less), UI Award Letter and an unofficial grade report (both available from ISIS Student Portal), and two letters of reference (UI faculty/Teaching Assistants).
+The application packet includes the application form, two essays (Statement of Proposed Study and Personal Statement (each 750 words or less), UI Award Letter and an unofficial grade report (both available from MyUI), and two letters of reference (UI faculty/Teaching Assistants).

 Submit the complete application packet to the Study Abroad office (1111 University Capitol Centre) by the application deadline.
 Incomplete application packets will NOT be accepted.